paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

   # I didn't add the timestamp of settling, but it's good enough as a very minimal example
 ```

-Great, so we have he idea of the State we are aiming.
-Then we need to define a way to interact with this state.
+Great, we have he idea of the State we are aiming.
+Now we need to define a way to interact with this state.
 Let's say we provide 2 operations: `record_charge`, and `settle`.
-The first to save, if not present, a [Charge*](https://stripe.com/docs/api/charges/create) and the second to make the created charge as settled.
+The first to save a [Charge*](https://stripe.com/docs/api/charges/create) and the second to make the created charge as settled.

-**Charge here is a concept borrowed from Stripe for didactical purposes.*
+**Charge here is a concept borrowed from Stripe for didactical purposes.
+I'm using interchangeably with Transaction here*

 Encoding this in rust / Cosmwasm is pretty straightforward.
 Here the state: